Water Restoring — Water Damage Restoration

 With 14 years of service in Erie, our team has handled over 2949 sewage cleanup jobs, including those on the University at Buffalo campus and in surrounding neighborhoods like South Campus and Parkside.
 Our experience includes responding to severe weather events and infrastructure failures.

-- EPA-registered antimicrobials โ Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.
+4. Antimicrobial Treatment — EPA-registered antimicrobials are applied to affected surfaces to prevent microbial growth during the drying period and to neutralize any organisms already present in Category 2 or Category 3 water.

 Certifications: IICRC-certified in Water Damage Restoration (WRT), Applied Microbial Remediation (AMRT), and Applied Structural Drying (ASD)